aqueous-humor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions sets the mode of file hello to the same mode as file olleh

 12. 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, group owner and all other users

+13. 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory